 It shall be the duty of the Committee to hold hearings in response to a request for a rent increase review.
 The Committee will afford the parties involved in the request the opportunity to explain their respective positions.
 The Committee as a whole and individual members of the Committee shall not act as an advocate of either the housing provider or the tenant.
-As to its review of a rent increase, the provisions of Section 6-58.85 of this Code shall apply.
+As to its review of a rent increase, the provisions of Section 6-58.85 of this Code shall apply. fter hearing the parties, and taking into consideration such factors as the financial hardship to the tenant, the frequency and the amount of previous rent increases, the housing provider's deed of trust payments and other costs associated with owning and maintaining the property, the housing provider's expectation of earning a reasonable rate of return on the investment, and any other factors that may assist the Committee in determining a fair resolution of the matter, the Committee will make a non-binding, advisory recommendation to the parties for resolution of the matter."

 Section 3.
-Article XIV of Chapter VI of the Alameda Municipal Code [Rent Review] (Sections 6-57.1 through 6-57.13) is hereby repealed in its entirety.
+Article XIV of Chapter VI of the Alameda Municipal Code [Rent Review] (Sections 6-57.1 through 6-57.13) is hereby suspendedrepealed in its entirety but the suspension shall be lifted if Ordinance No. is repealed by operation of law or otherwise.